SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-azure-devops.md

 1. Specify a **Connection name**, the **Server URL** of your SonarQube Server (including the port if required) and the [Authentication Token](/user-guide/user-token/) to use.
 <!-- /sonarqube -->
 <!-- sonarcloud -->
 1. Specify a **Connection name** and **SonarCloud token**.
 There is a link in the dialog that will take you to the account security page on SonarCloud where you can create a new token if necessary.
-You can also button that lets you verify that connection is correctly configured.
+There is also a button that lets you verify that connection is correctly configured.
 <!-- /sonarcloud -->

 Each extension provides three tasks you will use in your build definitions to analyze your projects: